victorgan/victorgan.github.io/_posts/2014-09-17-research-paper-writing.md

     - References
 5. Send preview to mock reviewers
     - Get people to explain (I got lost here) instead of (X is misspelled)
+    - Read every criticism as a positive suggestion for something you could explain more clearly
+    - DO NOT respond "you stupid person, I meant X".
+Fix the paper so that X is apparent even to the stupidest reader.
 6. Send preview to the rival authors (virtually or literally) (Now is about one month before the deadline)
 7. Revise using checklist